Sinacam/cmd/README.md

 auto opt = r.call("foo 42");
 ````
 Calls `foo(42)` and returns  the result as as an `std::optional<std::string>`.
-The arguments are parsed like bash, supporting quoting.
+The arguments are separated by spaces, unless they are inside single or double quotes.
 If parsing fails, `opt` is empty and the function isn't called.